zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback5-conditionalweaktableelementreferences-method.md

 ## <a name="remarks"></a>Hinweise

-Ein Profiler für die .NET Framework 4.5 oder höhere Versionen implementiert die [ICorProfilerCallback5](icorprofilercallback5-interface.md) -Schnittstelle und zeichnet die Abhängigkeiten, die gemäß der `ConditionalWeakTableElementReferences` Methode. `ICorProfilerCallback5` Stellt den vollständigen Satz von Abhängigkeiten zwischen den aktiven Objekten, die durch dargestellt `ConditionalWeakTable` Einträge.
-Diese Abhängigkeiten und die memberfeldverweise gemäß der [ICorProfilerCallback:: ObjectReferences](icorprofilercallback-objectreferences-method.md) Methode ermöglichen einen verwalteten Profiler, die das vollständige Objektdiagramm von aktiven Objekten zu generieren.
+A profiler for the .NET Framework 4.5 or later versions implements the [ICorProfilerCallback5](icorprofilercallback5-interface.md) interface and records the dependencies specified by the `ConditionalWeakTableElementReferences` method. `ICorProfilerCallback5` provides the complete set of dependencies among live objects represented by `ConditionalWeakTable` entries.
+These dependencies and the member field references specified by the [ICorProfilerCallback::ObjectReferences](icorprofilercallback-objectreferences-method.md) method enable a managed profiler to generate the full object graph of live objects.

 ## <a name="requirements"></a>Anforderungen

-**Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+**Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

 **Header:** CorProf.idl, CorProf.h